-- The French strategy includes a gradual set of measures, starting with a ban on rent increase in the case of poorly performing buildings ('passoire énergétique') as from 2021, a ban on renting these as from 2023 and an obligation to renovate all worst performing buildings as from 2028.
-Moreover, from 1 January 2022, EPCs and tenancy agreements will have to include information on the actual primary and final energy consumption of dwellings and an estimate of the theoretical amount of energy expenditure.
-These requirements are accompanied by financing schemes (MaPrimeRenov and SARE programme), diagnosis for households with low-income owners in particular, and support for overall renovations. - The Dutch 'Energiesprong' project is generating mass deep renovations with standardised modules in order to achieve major cost and time savings.
-This initiative is planned to be rolled out in other EU countries too, thanks to a three-year EU Horizon 2020 grant.
-Moreover, the 'renovation accelerator' supports companies by bringing together part of the demand and providing multiannual predictability to the market, by pooling the demand from housing companies for heat pumps and insulation products.
-This promotes innovation, increases quality, reduces costs and thus lowers prices, by matching supply and demand. - In Latvia, since 2010 the Law on Management of Residential Houses foresees that every residential building shall have a paper or electronic file including all the building information (e.g. technical documentation, energy passport, audit findings etc.).
+- The Dutch 'Energiesprong' project is generating mass deep renovations with standardised modules in order to achieve major cost and time savings.
+This initiative is planned to be rolled out in other EU countries too thanks to a three-year EU Horizon 2020 grant.
+Moreover, the 'renovation accelerator' supports companies by bringing together part of the demand and providing multiannual predictability to the market by pooling the demand from housing companies for heat pumps and insulation products.
+This promotes innovation, increases quality, reduces costs and thus lowers prices, by matching supply and demand. - In Latvia, since 2010 the Law on the management of residential houses requires every residential building to have a paper or electronic file including all the building information (e.g. technical documentation, energy passport, audit findings, etc.)